Privacy Guide – Stay Anonymous Online

 Best Torrent File-sharing / P2P Apps & Tools

-- µTorrent (free) – widely used file-sharing client app but best to use one of the others below
+- qBittorrent (free) - an open source file-sharing client best used with one of the VPNs below

 - PeerBlock (free) – IP address protection tool that shields you from connecting to “unfriendly” IPs